oracle/truffleruby/doc/user/installing-graalvm.md

 ```

 This command will show a message regarding running a post-install script.
-This is necessary to make the Ruby OpenSSL C extension work with your system libssl.
+This is necessary to make the Ruby `openssl` C extension work with your system libssl.
 Please run that script now.
 The path of the script will be:
 ```bash